Fitting Front Doors

 If you do need to cut the door down to size, keep in mind that you need to cut all four sides of the door equally whenever possible to retain an accurate shape or pattern if the door is panelled.

 2. For small adjustments in size, use a plane to shave the wood.
-Always start at the outside of any door edge and plane in towards the middle of the door thickness.
+Always start on the outside of any door edge and plane in towards the middle of the door thickness.

 If you need to make a more substantial adjustment it is advisable to use a panel or circular saw.